 I usually serve this goulash on a bed of baked spaghetti squash, mashed cauliflower, or cauliflower rice, to absorb the yummy juices.

-I also like to add a vegetable such as steamed spinach, sauteed green beans, roasted fennel, or roasted radishes.
+I also add vegetables such as steamed spinach, sautéed green beans, roasted fennel, or roasted radishes.

 Alternatively, you can serve it in soup bowls with keto biscuits or almond flour bread on the side.